 Dental sports injuries, particularly in contact sports such as rugby and ball games like cricket and hockey, are increasingly common.
 Many dental emergencies are a result of oral injury from a sporting event.
-Adults, teenagers and children may all experience dental sports injuries.
+Adults, teenagers, and children may all experience dental sports injuries.

 Sporting Injuries and Dental Emergencies

-Receiving proper dental and medical care for sporting injuries is essential for healthy recovery from trauma.
+Receiving proper dental and medical care for sporting injuries is essential for a healthy recovery from trauma.
 Typical sports injuries requiring emergency treatment include:

 A knocked out or avulsed tooth

 A fractured, broken, split, chipped or cracked tooth

 A dislodged tooth or teeth forced into the gum line and jaw

 Oral cuts to the gums, jaws, tongue, mouth, and lips

 Oral injury may accompany other injuries to the head, neck, back or limbs.
 Priority should be given to head injuries or concussions and immediate medical care sought.
 Emergency dental care may follow once the individual’s head injury is assessed for brain damage.